litehelpers/android-database-sqlcipher-build-fix/README.md

-## extra-durable android-database-sqlcipher with JAR build support
+## extra-durable android-database-sqlcipher core NDK JAR build

 (build from source)

+based on [`github:sqlcipher/android-database-sqlcipher`](https://github.com/sqlcipher/android-database-sqlcipher), with `android.database.sqlite` C++ and Java classes removed

+with additional enhancment(s) by @brodybits from [`github:brodybits/android-database-sqlcipher#v4.x-extra-durable-jar-build`](https://github.com/brodybits/android-database-sqlcipher/tree/v4.x-extra-durable-jar-build):

-- able to build JARs, as documented below
+- able to build JAR with the NDK libs, as documented below
 - extra durable with `-DSQLITE_DEFAULT_SYNCHRONOUS=3` build setting in `build.gradle`

 <!-- N/A - NOT SUPPORTED with this JAR build: